saltstack/salt-user-guide/docs/topics/requisites.rst

        - require:
          - pkg: dns_install

-Running the previous State File execution will produce the following output if the ``/etc/named.conf`` is updated:
+Running the previous state file execution will produce the following output if the ``/etc/named.conf`` is updated:

 .. code-block:: shell